 How to add HTML Anchor Links in WordPress?

-You can add Anchor Links in WordPress using HTML Anchor Text and linking that Anchor Text directly using the link button.
+You can add anchor links in WordPress using HTML anchor text and link anchor text directly using the link button.

 Can I use a plugin to add a Table of Contents?